born-to-be-mad/misc/JavaScript_best_practices.md

 * Use the array map method constantly!.
 * Master it.
 * This works like a forEach loop.
+* Use it when you want to modify the contents of an existing array and store the result as a new variable.

 ```javascript
 myArray = [1,2,3,4];